exilenorth/RcloneQBController/docs/Phase2_Development_Plan.md

 - **ViewModel:** `SeedboxConnectionViewModel.cs`
 - **Logic:**
     - Properties will be created for `Host`, `Port`, `Username`, `Password`, and `RemoteName`.
-    - The ViewModel will use `System.Diagnostics.Process` to execute `rclone obscure` on the user's password.
+    - The ViewModel will implement the secure password flow defined in the `TECHNICAL_SPECIFICATION.md`: it will call `rclone obscure` and use the captured output for the final `rclone config create` command, ensuring no plaintext passwords are ever stored.
     - The "Test Connection" command will construct and run `rclone lsd [remote]:` non-interactively, capturing the output to determine success or failure.
     - Upon successful completion of the wizard, the ViewModel will orchestrate the final `rclone config create` command.